How to Grow Ferns

 Most ferns like evenly moist soil with regular waterings.
 Allowing the soil to dry out between waterings causes stress.

-Ferns love moisture and should be giving humid conditions which make bathrooms and kitchens are the most ideal rooms in the home.
+Ferns love moisture and should be given humid conditions, which make bathrooms and kitchens the most ideal rooms in the home.
 To help your ferns thrive in other rooms, try misting your plant every few days with tepid water and place away from vents or draughts to prevent them from drying out.
 Household ferns cannot tolerate dry conditions for long, their fronds will turn brown.